Black soldiers are honored, name by name, at a Civil War battlefield

 A historian working for the military park, Beth Kruse, identified the soldiers through research of military records, newspapers and other sources.
 Their remains lie beneath white marble headstones carved with numbers rather than names, as are most veterans buried in the cemetery.

 In recent years, the National Park Service has broadened how it presents history in parks nationwide.
-In the Vicksburg military park, which is dotted with more than 1,400 monuments, markers and tablets and is one of the largest tourist attractions in Mississippi, drawing visitors from around the globe, the visitor center now includes information about Black history, and a monument to Black soldiers was dedicated 20 years ago.
+The Vicksburg military park, which is dotted with more than 1,400 monuments, markers and tablets and is one of the largest tourist attractions in Mississippi, drawing visitors from around the globe.
+Its visitor center now includes information about Black history, and a monument to Black soldiers was dedicated 20 years ago.

 Sunlight dappled the graves under a towering magnolia tree during the flag-planting ceremony on Feb.
 14. Dukes said the men and other Black Union soldiers were “freedom fighters," not only for themselves but for all Americans.